iNZightVIT/Lite/README.md

 - gui-elements:
 This directory contains the gui functions for all the modules.

-- id-documentation:
+- panels:
-This directory contains the documentation for the input and output ID's for the time series module.
+This directory contains the gui, server, help, and other functions for each module.
+It currently contains the "About", "Time Series", "Visualize", and "Help" modules.
+This makes it easier to modify code.

 - server-elements:
 This directory contains the server functions for the "Visualize" and "Time Series" modules.